Ray-Tracing-Systems/kernel_slicer/README.md

 3. If you don't see some functions in generated code which are supposed to be there, you don't follow the pattern and kernel_slicer just ignore such code;

 4. If you have some error messages from clspv, analyze them and understand what happened; Since our technology uses clspv, you have to follow its restrictions: add "__global" qualificator to pointers which assumed to access GPU global memory, don't compare/check pointers to zero, and other.

+5. If you use GLSL and have some error messages from GLSL compiler, just play around with your code, split complex expressions to several lines for example.
+Usually it is easy to make generated GLSL works withing сosmetic changes for input code.
+Well, currently there are several complex cases for "C++ to GLSL" translator wich didn't yet implemented properly.
+We are working on that.

+Anyway you are welcome to report bugs.

 # Patterns